carrosa/Olingo_Benchmarks/olingo_passive/README.md

 # Passive Olingo
 The code for the passively secure Olingo scheme is based on the Dilithium code base.
-The original README for Dilithium is below.
 For the implementation we have used Dilithium's polynomials and ntt functions with GMP integers instead of the int64_t type in our implementation.

 Passive signing benchmarks can be generated with `make ghkss`, from `test_GHKSS256.c`.